Mikopet/homeworks/red_acre/README.md

 So, there is a challenge though.

  - The first part, to dockerize the backend and frontend application is something like "finger-exercise".
- - The second part will be a bit more tricky, because I do not have a personal AWS account, and I was not prepared for paid for my own assessment, but leet it be.
+ - The second part will be a bit more tricky, because I do not have a personal AWS account, and I was not prepared for paid for my own assessment, but let it be.
 It should be fun.
  - The third part definitely will be tricky, because running k8s at a local windows machine... well, I dont know what to expect.
 Maybe I will deploy an EKS for it, dont know yet.

 To be honest, RedAcre made a mistake when sent me the task, because in the description on WeTransfer remained the name of the other applicant. (with today's deadline, omg)